blockchainsllc/in3-docs/docs/spec.md

 In case the account does not exist yet (which is the case if `none` == `startNonce` and `codeHash` == `'0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470'`), the proof may end with one of these nodes:

 - The last node is a branch, where the child of the next step does not exist.
-- The last node is a leaf with a different relative key
+- The last node is a leaf with a different relative key.

 Both would prove that this key does not exist.